Do SME’s Need Talent Management?

 So, let’s now turn to the issue of SME’s themselves.
 Some of the statistics, which are widely reported with very similar numbers, are concerning and highlight the need for Talent Management e.g.:

-20% of SME’s fail in their first year
+20% of SME’s fail within their first year

 50% of SME’s have failed by the end of year 5

-70% of SME owners have failed by the end of their 10th year
+70% of SME owners have failed by the end of year 10

 Of course, these can be affected by the quality of talent in the SME, but can still be issues even with top talent.
 But, now to the issue of on-going Talent Management and what SME’s need there:

 Most SME’s start out with one individual or a very small number of individuals with an idea and a passion for what they do.
 This energises them and provides the focus for success.

 Due to their small size, and often the close relationships, they can often weather many of the challenges that they face due to lack of resources, lack of specific skills, and lack of processes or standard operating procedures.
 Early failures are often caused by the issues described above such as poor market research, lack of cash flow, and even optimism bias.
 Talent Management will do little to solve these issues if they arise early.
 However, there is no reason why any new start-up cannot proactively review the potential for these issues and take steps to manage those risks.

 For the 80% of SME’s that survive the first year (especially if they are successful and grow), establishing and maintaining an appropriate culture quickly becomes a challenge.

 Founders often have little comprehensive people-management experience so struggle to find new staff who fit in well, and new recruits struggle to fit into what is usually a tight-knit team.